LegendOfZia/TRD-WITW/README.md

-# GMTK-2022-Game-Jam-Team-Loz
-Creating a game together!

-Project specifications: version 2021.3.3f LTS
+# Where is the Witch?

+Unity version: 2021.3.6f1 LTS

 Render pipeline: Built-In